-GRANVILLE, OHIO (June 30, 2020) The Licking Park District continues to collaborate with our municipal partners in Newark, Heath, Granville, and Johnstown.
-We recently completed four bike trail paving projects and are working on multiple trail slip repair projects.
+GRANVILLE, OHIO GRANVILLE, OHIO (July 15, 2021) The Licking Park District continues to collaborate with our municipal partners in Newark.
+We recently completed four bike trail paving projects and an asphalt sealing project.

 Two sections of the TJ Evans bike trails in Newark were paved in June.
 The entire trail from W Main St in Newark to SR 16 (9,768 LnFt) in the Newark corp limit was paved, as well as a section from the historic iron bridge behind the Cherry Valley Hotel to the Gib and Lou Reese bridge over SR 16 (11,669 LnFt).
 In addition, the Licking Park District paved the TJE trail to the Granville corp limit near Maple Grove Cemetery and a section from Raccoon Valley Rd to Mounts Rd.
 In total, 5.5 miles of trails were paved in 2021.
 This compliments 4.5 miles paved in 2020.

 We have some exciting news to share and we would like your feedback!
 The survey link is below.